vatons/heating_manager/README.md

 - **Multi-Zone Management**: Organize your heating into logical zones (e.g., upstairs, downstairs)
 - **Schedule-Based Control**: Define weekday and weekend heating schedules for each zone
 - **Room-Level Boost**: Temporarily boost individual rooms without affecting the rest of the zone
+- **Per-Room Temperature Offsets**: Set individual temperature adjustments for specific rooms within a zone (e.g., keep bedroom 2°C cooler than the rest of the zone)
 - **Intelligent TRV Control**:
   - Self-learning offset compensation for TRV internal sensors
   - Exponential moving average (EMA) for efficient offset tracking